Commercial Assessed Valuation

 Strong Local Economy

 Status Indicators: Proceeding as Anticipated | Monitoring Progress | Reviewing for Improvement | Information Unavailable

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.

-This measure exceeded its FY 2017 target of 35%.
-The City's valuation mix is well-balanced with 36% of the total valuation in commercial property.
+This measure fell short of the 31% target set before the annexation.
+The City's valuation mix is well-balanced with 30% of the total valuation in commercial property.
 The ability of the City to maintain a good balance between residential and commercial valuation helps reduce the property tax burden for residents.

 The City of Sugar Land’s commercial property tax revenue, percentage change, and assessed valuation of commercial property as a percentage of the tax roll as reported annually by the Fort Bend County Central Appraisal District.

 The target is based on the 2017 tax roll for the City and the municipal utility districts that were annexed.

 Please note: the target for this has been adjusted to 31% due to annexation.
 Updated figures for FY 2018 now available.

 The commercial value of the City showcases the desirability of commercial real estate and the health of local businesses.